grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-google-chat.md

 Create a Webhook to enable Grafana to send alert notifications to a Google Chat space.
 To create a Webhook in Google Chat space, complete the following steps.

-1. Follow the steps in [Google's chat app guide](https://developers.google.com/workspace/chat/quickstart/webhooks#create_a_webhook).
+1. Follow the steps in [Google's Chat app guide](https://developers.google.com/workspace/chat/quickstart/webhooks#create_a_webhook).
 1. Copy the Webhook URL.

 ## Procedure